HoneyTyagii/Weather-Application/README.md

 The weather application was inspired by the desire to create a simple and intuitive way for users to access weather information.

 Thanks to the creators of the OpenWeatherMap API for providing accurate and reliable weather data.

-Special thanks to all contributors and developers who have helped improve this project.